 In the Annual Statement Instructions and in this practice note, the term "loss reserves" should be interpreted to include loss adjustment expense reserves unless specified otherwise.
-This has been done to follow NAIC Instruction terminology.
+This has been done to follow NAIC instruction terminology.

-COPLFR appreciates the comments it has received since the issuance of the 2005 practice note and has incorporated a number of suggestions in this update.
+COPLFR appreciates the comments it has received since the issuance of the 2006 practice note and has incorporated a number of suggestions in this update.
 COPLFR also welcomes any suggested improvements for future updates of this practice note.
-Suggestions may be sent to Marc Oberholtzer, Chair of the Committee on Property and Liability Financial Reporting for 2006-2007, through Lauren Pachman, the Casualty Policy Analyst for the American Academy of Actuaries.
+Suggestions may be sent to Marc Oberholtzer, chairperson of COPLFR for 2007-2008, through Lauren Pachman, the Academy's casualty policy analyst..